opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

     - When I visit '/flight/LTN-WAW'
     - Then I should be on '/flight/LTN-WAW'
     - Add I should see "Your flight has been booked." in "#result"

-In the BDD way - what is the business logic?
+* In the BDD way - what is the business logic?
 What is the value for this scenario?
+What is the reason 'why', and who benefits from this?

 ## Migrating to Symfony one route at a time (Steve Winter)